valbok/mjpeg-over-http/README.md

 # Motion-JPEG over HTTP

-Streams the video from a camera over HTTP in Motion-JPEG.
+Takes video buffers using v4l2 and streams them over HTTP in Motion-JPEG.
+Designed to handle the resources efficiently.

 HTTP streaming creates packets of a sequence of JPEG images that can be received by clients.
-Similar idea to [mjpg-streamer](https://github.com/jacksonliam/mjpg-streamer), but a bit simpler.

     $ ./bin/mjpeg-over-http
     Host................: 0.0.0.0